jamesukiyo/sunny-rs/README.md

 > CLI arguments will override corresponding config values.

 I recommend using the config file.
-Then you can run `sunny` without any arguments and see the weather quickly.
+Then you can run `sunny` without any arguments and see the weather quickly for today.

 It's also easier to override the city this way but still have a good default.
 ```sh